02 Apr The Catholic Guide to Mindfulness, or, Coffee – Satan’s Drink

 A couple of people have asked me about a book that’s out there claiming Catholic Mindfulness to be “dangerous” to practice for Catholics and also some other blog posts and media shows.
 Some of these threads of thinking have been picked up by otherwise-trusted sources, such as EWTN’s Women of Grace.

-I don’t actually have time to write this, but since I practice mindfulness I’ve been able to carve out the time.
-I’ve gotten enough emails about this though that I feel a responsibility to help clear things up for those who want clarity (and I did enjoy learning the bit about Pope Clement VIII in researching the post image).
+I’ve gotten enough emails about this that I feel a responsibility to help clear things up for those who want clarity (and I did enjoy learning the bit about Pope Clement VIII in researching the post image).

 I am especially writing this though for all those who are suffering from real mental illness, who are made to feel like their suffering doesn’t matter or it would go away if they just prayed harder or loved God more, and who don’t know whom to trust to turn to for help.